lamberta/devkit-doc/guide/quick-start.md

 # Quick Start

-This guide with get you up and running with the Game Closure SDK.
+This guide will get you up and running with the Game Closure SDK.
 First, you'll download and install the SDK, then get introduced to `basil`, our command-line tool for creating new projects and development.
 Once everything is installed and ready